Police hunt for man accused of killing his parents and three others

 Breaking News Emails

-The Ascension Parish Sheriff's office is searching for Dakota Theriot, 21, who police suspect of shooting and killing his parents, married couple Elizabeth and Keith Theriot, both 51, about 25 miles southwest of Baton Rouge.
+Webre said at a news conference Saturday afternoon that deputies responded to the Theriot home in Gonzales, about 25 miles southeast of Baton Rouge, at around 8:45 a.m.
+CST, and found the suspect's parents, Keith and Elizabeth Theriot, shot.

-Ascension Parish Sheriff Bobby Webre said that Keith Theriot told officers, who responded to an incident at their trailer at approximately 8:45 a.m.
-CST, that he and his wife had been shot by their son Dakota.
-The parents were then airlifted to a hospital in Baton Rouge where they later died.
+At the time, Keith Theriot was still alive and gave information to officers "that his son, Dakota Theriot, is going to be our prime suspect in this case," Webre said.
+The parents were airlifted to a hospital in Baton Rouge where they later died.

-"This is probably one of the worst domestic violence incidents I've seen in quite a while: for a young man to walk into a bedroom and kill his mother and his father and then kill friends in Livingston that he had a connection with," Webre said a press conference on Saturday afternoon.
+"This is probably one of the worst domestic violence incidents I've seen in quite a while: for a young man to walk into a bedroom and kill his mother and his father" and others in Livingston Parish, Webre said Saturday afternoon.

-Dakota Theriot is also accused of a triple homicide in Livingston Parish, Louisiana, about 30 miles northeast of his parents' trailer.
+Before the killings in Ascension Parish, Dakota Theriot is believed to have fatally shot Summer Ernest, her father Billy Ernest, 43, and her brother, Tanner Ernest, 17, in Livingston Parish, Ard said.

+Theriot left in Billy Ernest's 2004 Dodge gray and silver pickup truck at around 8:05 a.m., Ard said.
+He traveled to Ascension Parish where he went inside his parents' trailer and shot his mother and father, Webre said.

 Webre said that the suspect had lived with his parents for a time, but recently they had asked him to move out and not return.
 The sheriff did not know any background information about the young man's relationship with his parents.

+The Bordelons, the neighbors of the Ernest family, told The Advocate that Theriot was the boyfriend of the Ernests' older daughter and had recently moved in with them.
+They told the newspaper that they did not know Theriot.

-The suspected gunman is now wanted on two counts of first-degree murder and one count each of illegal use of weapons and home invasion, the sheriff's office said.
+The suspected gunman is now wanted on two counts of first-degree murder and one count each of illegal use of weapons and home invasion, for the killings in Ascension Parish.
+Ard said Theriot is also charged with three counts of first-degree murder for the killings of the Ernest family members, as well as theft of a motor vehicle.

-A warrant for Theriot is also forthcoming, Webre said, for the killing of Billy Ernest, 43, Tanner Ernest, 17, and Summer Ernest, 20, at their home in Livingston Parish.
-Webre said that he is believed to be driving a 2004 Dodge 4-door pickup truck that is gray and silver, which they think he stole from the Ernest family.

-Authorities believe that Theriot is now driving east toward Mississippi, Webre said.
+Authorities believe that Theriot headed east and he may be in another state, Webre said.
+Ard said they believe he is armed with at least one handgun.

-"There's no reason for us to believe that there's anybody else who is a target, other than I will say he is an armed and dangerous guy: so anybody he comes in contact with could be a target," the sheriff said.
+"There's no reason for us to believe that there's anybody else who is a target, other than I will say he is an armed and dangerous guy: so anybody he comes in contact with could be a target," Webre said Saturday afternoon.

+Theriot doesn't appear to have a criminal history in Ascension Parish but does have some history in St. John, St. Charles and Jefferson Parishes, Webre said, but he said none of those cases involved violence and they were theft and misdemeanor-type situations.

+"Certainly nothing of a great magnitude as we see today," Webre said.

 The Ascension Parish Sheriff's Office and Livingston Parish Sheriff's Office are working together alongside the Louisiana State Police to locate Theriot.